What You Should Know About Feeding to Sleep

 It depends on the age of your baby.

-If your baby is younger than 4 months, I recommend moving the feed to the beginning of the wake window.
+If your baby is younger than 4 months, I recommend moving their feeds to the beginning of their wake windows.
 Babies 4 months old and younger are typically only awake 45-90 minutes max.
 In this case, an eat-wake-sleep routine can work well.
 Moving the feed to when your baby wakes up from a nap will help them stay awake while eating and will break the association between eating and sleeping.

 Rather than rely on feeding when it comes to naptime or bedtime, you can implement the 6 S’s to soothe them to sleep.
 These are: